2 Mistakes You're Making When Looking for a Contractor

 A contractor with a showroom can designate one very important thing: stability.
 When a contractor has been in business for years or has put down roots deep enough to build a showroom, it’s a clear indication that they’re here to stay.
 As you enter the showroom, you have the opportunity to see their work on display and meet their team.
 The company can present photos of past work, samples of the materials they like to use, and even miniature models of their craft.
 A contractor’s showroom is a glimpse of their workmanship.
 If it is cluttered or dirty that can be a warning of how they may work in your home.
 A showroom that is comfortable, clean, and well-lit can demonstrate the care, attention to detail, and pride that they have for their work.

-We have a full design center located at 145 Newark Pompton Turnpike in Pequannock, NJ.
+We have a full design center located at 145 Newark Pompton Turnpike in Pequannock, NJ and in Hoboken located at 1300 Grand Street.
 To learn more about our locations, including our Hoboken showroom, click here!

 Researching a company using online reviews is a great way to make initial impressions about a remodeling company, but they only tell half the story.
 Reading good reviews is a great way to acclimate yourself with a contractor’s past experiences.
 However, a bad review doesn’t mean that they are a bad contractor.
 In fact, asking them about that experience can tell you a great deal about how they handle difficult situations.
 As we all know, a remodeling project requires some slight discomfort or disruptions to everyday life, and everyone has different levels of tolerance.